Skye Houston: The Story of Joyride

 So tell us what has been like these past few months for you?

-Having worked on it for a good few months, finally the final cut is ready and the single is ready to go, which comes out on 28th October 2022 so as you can imagine there is a lot of planning to do in preparation for the song to launch along with doing fresh shoots and all the press related things that go along with releasing new music.
+I have been working on my new single, and now it is finally ready to go, which comes out on 28th October 2022, so as you can imagine there is a lot of planning to do in preparation for the song to launch along with doing fresh shoots and all the press related things that go along with releasing new music.

 Before we get to talking about Joyride itself, now you've got a team around you, how easy is it for you to explain your vision to a new set of people?